lgalke/boatpi/README.md

-true

 Boat Navigation System
 ======================

 The present document comprises a guide for building a navigation system for a boat using a Raspberry Pi.
 We focus on creating a chart plotter using a GPS module.
 We make use of the [OpenCPN](https://opencpn.org) software, to display the location on a map.

 The guide by Christoffersen (2016) describes a setup using an on-board GPS module.
 The author gives interesting insights on the electronic properties of the setup.
 Considering software, the guide relies on the [openplotter platform](http://www.sailoog.com/openplotter).
 The platform offers multiple features besides the chart plotter itself, such as weather forecasting, a compass, or several interfaces for an automated boat control system.
 The openplotter platform can also be deployed on a Raspberry Pi.
-Still, the extra features require hardware modules.
+Still, the extra features require respective hardware components.
 For the present guide, we focus on the chart plotting software OpenCPN which only requires a GPS module.

 In the following, we [first](#prep) describe the basic setup of the Raspberry Pi as well as the GPS and the chart plotter software.
 [Then](#boat), we depict some optimization methods for the Raspberry and highlight some boat-specific adaptions which need to be considered independently of this guide.